 I want to write a post or two or three about these books, and for some reason I feel the need to reassure readers that I am not trying to damage their childhood memories.
 On the one hand, this is absurd.
 They’re fine books and I’m a gentle Appreciationist, and we are all adults.
 On the other hand, poking around Ye Olde Internet a bit for other blog writing about Wilder, I have discovered that those warm childhood feelings can be delicate, lacey things, torn to shreds by the slightest pressure.
 I encountered a surprising resentment of anything that made the novels interesting.

 Those are the parts I want to write about, the interesting parts!
 I should stop here.
 Anything else I have to say will sound insulting.
 A warning, then: I am going to write about these novels as conscious works of art that employ concepts like irony and ambiguity.
 Anyone who fears for their childhood should rejoin Wuthering Expectations next week, when I will discuss – no, sorry, that’ll probably be John Henry Newman, so skip that.
 Coming up, maybe: a Thackeray novel few people should read.
 I mean, it’s brilliant, but who are we kidding?
 So that’s useless.
 Emily Dickinson, maybe come back for Emily Dickinson.

 Should I reveal my own crushed memory?
 Actually, it was just slightly bent.
 Little House on the Prairie has a Christmas scene which had a powerful effect on me.
-On the Oklahoma prairie, forty miles from the nearest town, Laura and her sister Mary receive identical presents: a peppermint stick, a tin cup, a little heart-shaped cake made of white flour, and, what abundance, a penny!
+On the Kansas prairie, forty miles from the nearest town, Laura and her sister Mary receive identical presents: a peppermint stick, a tin cup, a little heart-shaped cake made of white flour, and, what abundance, a penny!